vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 		- [Eminem's Boy Band construction algorithm](https://www.youtube.com/watch?v=0QOya9-lwQk&feature=youtu.be&t=9m40s) - no Eminem wasn't flirting with Weird Al Yankovic, although the "interview" is hilarious, you know what I'm sayin'?

 #### More hilarious jokes
-- [Gray code](https://en.wikipedia.org/wiki/Gray_code), not to be confused with the _Gary Code_, which is the set of rules governing the Gary, Indiana based [Fight Club](https://en.wikipedia.org/wiki/Fight_Club).
+- [Gray code](https://en.wikipedia.org/wiki/Gray_code), not to be confused with _The Gary Code_, which is the set of rules governing the Gary, Indiana based [Fight Club](https://en.wikipedia.org/wiki/Fight_Club).

 - _Visual Basic 1.0_ was a _dependently typed, concurrent, pure and total functional programming language_.
 Ponder on this: [why was Steve Ballmer always so excited](https://www.youtube.com/watch?v=I14b-C67EXY)?
 Ballmer and Gates' private phrase was "Unused names are written dimly, but they do need to be there," or when they were in a hurry, for example when Ballmer was backstage at an MS event clearing coat racks like track hurdles en route to give a pep scream to a few thousand MS employees, simply "Dim names."
 And how does one create a variable in VB?
 "Dim aMAYzing", amirite?